mo10serek/cst8919_Assignment_1/README.md

 Then save the changes and you will see that it is connected to the repository.

+## adding the application URIs

+when login in and login out, you will receive errors from auth_0.
+In order to fix that, go to your auth_0 account and go to Application > Application and select the application you are using for the web app.
+Then go to settings and add the default domain found in your Web App resource `Allowed Callback URLs` with /callback added as the endpoint.
+Also add the default domain to `Allowed Logout URLs` without the `s` in `https`.

 ## logging explanation

-the function to print the logs are `app.logger.info()` where they are located in each endpoint explaning the status of the program.
-However in the protected and callback endpoints, it calls the log function which prints out the user id, email, and timestamp.
-These values are printed out because ones the user is log in, it get the json file in session and gets all of the information from the log in user.
-These logs are printed out in log
+the function to print the logs are `app.logger.info()` where they are located in each endpoint explaining the status of the program.
+However, in the protected and callback endpoints, it calls the log function which prints out the user id, email, and timestamp.
+These values are printed out because ones the user is log in, it gets the Json file in session and gets all the information from the log in user.
+These logs are printed out in log.

 # Monitoring and Detection